“When it comes to success in business, an MBA degree is optional. But a GSD, which is only earned by Getting Stuff Done, is required.”

 Thus was my first initiation into the realities that there’s a real, tangible difference between book learning and street learning.
 My job, as it boiled down to, was to hand off missions to my platoon sergeant (or first sergeant), step back, and watch magic happen.
 The real secret to being a successful platoon leader was doing almost nothing, which was way, way, way different than any of the lessons we learned back at West Point.

 I saw the same thing happening with the company I co-founded.
 We’d bring in interns or recent college graduates who had computer science degrees.
 They’d be full of vim and vigor and confidence about how to develop software.
-Then, our experienced people would have to sit them down and teach them about how to actually develop software – usually in ways which weren’t taught in any of the books or courses because either
+Then, our experienced people would have to sit them down and teach them about how to actually develop software – usually in ways that weren’t taught in any of the books or courses because either

 - Their ways actually worked, whereas the book-taught methods didn’t, or